 Horton Plains National Park is a protected area in the central highlands of Sri Lanka and is covered by montane grassland and cloud forest.
 It is one of the most popular outings when staying in the Highlands city of Nuwara Eliya.
 There is a pleasant 6-mile hike with some spectacular views at the World's End viewpoint.

-Sri Lanka: Kandy – 10 great things to do in the cultural capital
+Sri Lanka: Kandy – The cultural capital

 Kandy is a large city in central Sri Lanka.
 It’s set on a plateau surrounded by mountains, which are home to tea plantations and biodiverse rainforests.
 The city’s heart is scenic Kandy Lake (Bogambara Lake), which is popular for strolling.
 Kandy is famed for sacred Buddhist sites, including the Temple of the Tooth (Sri Dalada Maligawa) shrine, celebrated with the grand Esala Perahera annual procession in July and August.

 This sacred Buddhist site, popularly known as the city of Senkadagalapura, was the last capital of the Sinhala kings whose patronage enabled the Dinahala culture to flourish for more than 2,500 years until the occupation of Sri Lanka by the British in 1815.
 It was added to the register of the UNESCO World Heritage site in 1988.